mpc15/mpc15/README.md

 <h3 align="left">Good to meet you.
 Go ahead and take a look around.</h3>

 <p align="left">
 I'm a full-stack JavaScript developer living in Athens, Georgia.
-As a self-taught dev, I'm a fast, passionate, proactive learner.
-I've gained a lot from the open source community, and I'm currently looking for opportunities to contribute to interesting and innovative projects.
+I'm a self-taught dev, and am a fast, passionate, proactive learner.
+Currently looking for opportunities to contribute to interesting and innovative projects.
 Reach out if you'd like to collaborate or need some freelance work done.
+I'm also open to a good game of chess or conversation about Tolkien. 🧙‍♂️🧝🌳🌋
 </p>

 ***